Ports & Shipyards

 As part of the primary contractor’s, Cammell Laird, full turnkey ship build of the high-profile RRS Sir David Attenborough polar research vessel, Mammoet executed the site transportation, load-outs, lifting and barge works of ship sections weighing a combined total of 17,500t in Birkenhead, UK.

-Once the shipbuilders had built the stern section in two halves, Mammoet weighed, jacked, skidded and transported the two sections to the west quay.
+Once the shipbuilders had built the stern section in two halves, Mammoet weighed, jacked, skidded, and transported the two sections to the west quay.
 Mammoet joined the two sections using SPMTs.
 To provide the full-service package, Mammoet provided the grillage design, sea-fastening, and load-out of the stern section as well as the subsequent load-in and transportation at Cammell Laird.
-The next phase involved the transportation of the stern section to the north slipway, where it was offloaded onto jacks and jacked-down into position.
+The next phase involved the transportation of the stern section to the north slipway, where it was offloaded onto jacks and jacked down into position.

 Mammoet used Teflon shuffling equipment to align the stern section with the aft end of the vessel so Cammell Laird could easily weld the sections together.
 To enable the forward end of the vessel to be constructed, the Sir David Attenborough vessel was moved 40m down the slipway using 228 axle lines of SPMT.
-For a cost-effective move, Mammoet designed bespoke transport frames and utilised transport beams to enable the vessel to be lifted and avoid the costly welding to the vessel.
+For a cost-effective move, Mammoet designed bespoke transport frames and utilized transport beams to enable the vessel to be lifted and avoid costly welding to the vessel.

 As block 51 was too tall to be built inside the north hall, it had to be built separately and lifted into position.
 The final site move involved transporting block 51, weighing 535t, to the south quay and was lifted in tandem with Mammoet’s LR1750 crawler crane and AK912 pedestal crane onto the vessel.